Approach

 1. Publicly solicited project by the New Energy and Industrial Technology Development Organization, a national research and development agency in Japan: Development of Production Technologies for Bio-Jet Fuels— Building a Supply Chain Model through Demonstration

-1. Recycled biodiesel fuel that is made from 100% used cooking oil.
-This alternative to light fuel oil is refined by adding methanol to vegetable oil and removing glycerin through a chemical reaction (ester exchange reaction).
+1. A biodiesel fuel made entirely from used cooking oil.
+This alternative to diesel oil is refined by adding methanol to used cooking oil and removing glycerin through a chemical reaction (ester exchange reaction).